KeramKeram/FTXModbusTcpViewer/README.md

   We can manipulate view output.
 Currently, we can only change number of displayed rows.

 All changes in configuration required restart of program.

+# FAQ
+1) Q: On start of the program I see X in box values<br />
+   A: That means that there is no connection with modbus server, check configuration file and server.
+2) Q: In some point modbus server was shut down and application is frozen.
+   A: Third party library for modbus connection is blocking in that case.
+You need to shut-down program.
+3) Q: How to set modbus Register?
+   A: Above button seg reg. there are two input fields.
+You need to click on them and type address in first field and value in second. <br />
+      Be aware that in these fields' error messages are showing too.